digipolisantwerp/location-picker_widget_angular/projects/ngx-location-picker/README.md

+> This library is still in beta.
+There are no guarantees that this is production ready.
+Usage is at your own risk.

 # NgxLocationPicker

 Location Picker for Angular 7+.
 Provides easy to use interface for searching locations or addresses within the city of Antwerp.
 For projects that are still using Angular 5, we are [maintaining a v1 branch](https://github.com/digipolisantwerp/location-picker_widget_angular/tree/v1), which will still receive bug fixes if needed.